 Another valuable resource to use if you want to verify the credibility of a website is online reviews.
 You can take a look at the company’s social media accounts to see if people have had a good experience with the website.
 It’s also worth visiting a review website to see the overall rating of a company and whether people have received what they have ordered.
 Trust Pilot is one of the most reliable sources for reviews, with nearly one million new business reviews added to the site each month.

 You should install anti-virus software onto your device so that it can check the websites you visit.
 The software will be able to see whether the websites have any trackers or malware that could access your personal information or damage your computer.

-What are the benefits of a virtual debit card for online payments?
+What are the benefits of a virtual prepaid card for online payments?

 Our disposable virtual cards won’t put you at risk of a data breach because the card is completely separate from your bank account.
 You can also connect the virtual Mastercard card with your Apple Pay or Google Pay to contactless pay for things in-store too.

 Single-use debit cards are far safer than normal debit cards because they can only be used in one transaction.
 This means that it is impossible for a scammer to take your details to perform repeated transactions because it will exceed the single limit of the card.

 The Virtual Mastercard card comes with a 16-digit card number, CVV and expiry date.
 You can use it anywhere in over 35.9 million merchants around the world.
 Our Virtual Black Card can be topped up with a maximum of € 500 per card and you can use up to five disposable cards per day.
 This means that you can make repeated online payments with a different virtual card each time, offering constant online protection against internet criminals.

 There are a number of stages that you should follow before you pay for anything online.
 You need to make sure that the website is secure and legitimate by looking out for the padlock symbol in the address bar, a site address that begins with https://, as well as reading reviews about the site.